Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Background of Distributed ML and the Paper Structure

 \subsection{Background of Distributed Machine Learning}

 Distributed ML systems and algorithms have been extensively studied in recent years to scale up ML in the presence of big data.
-Existing work focuses either on the theoretical convergence speed of proposed algorithms, or on the practical system aspects to reduce the overall model training time \cite{xing2016strategies}.
-Bulk synchronous parallel algorithms (BSP) \cite{NIPS2010_4006,10.5555/2188385.2188391} are among the first distributed ML algorithms.
+Existing work focuses either on the theoretical convergence speed of proposed algorithms or on the practical system aspects to reduce the overall model training time \cite{xing2016strategies}.
+Bulk synchronous parallel algorithms (BSP) \cite{Zinkevich2010Parallelized} are among the first distributed ML algorithms.
 Due to the hash constraints on the computation and communication procedures, these schemes share a convergence speed that is similar to traditional synchronous and centralized gradient-like algorithms.
-Stale synchronous parallel (SSP) algorithms \cite{NIPS2013_4894} are a more practical alternative that abandons strict iteration barriers, and allows the workers to be off synchrony up to a certain bounded delay.
-The convergence results have been developed for both gradient descent and stochastic gradient descent (SGD) \cite{NIPS2013_4894,NIPS2015_5751,NIPS2011_4390} as well as proximal gradient methods \cite{NIPS2014_5597} under different assumptions of loss functions.
-In fact, SSP has become central to various types of current distributed parameter server architectures \cite{199317,186212,201564,10.1145/2835776.2835781}.
+The Stale synchronous parallel (SSP) algorithm \cite{Ho2013More} is a more practical alternative that abandons strict iteration barriers, and allows the workers to be off synchrony up to a certain bounded delay.
+The convergence results have been developed for both gradient descent and stochastic gradient descent (SGD) \cite{Ho2013More,Lian2015Asynchronous,Benjamin2011Hogwild} as well as proximal gradient methods \cite{Mu2014Communication} under different assumptions of loss functions.
+In fact, SSP has become central to various types of currently distributed parameter server architectures \cite{Abadi2016TensorFlow,Trishul2014Project,Kevin2017Gaia,Mu2016DiFacto}.
 Depending on how the workload is partitioned \cite{xing2016strategies}, distributed ML systems can be categorized into four levels: \begin{itemize} \item \textbf{Level 0: sharing data}.
-After collecting and pre-processing data locally, each UE will upload its private/anonymized data to a center server, and then the server will use this aggregated data to complete the learning task. \item \textbf{Level 1: sharing model}.
-Different from uploading data directly, each UE can train a local ML model using its own data, and shares the trained model to the server.
+After collecting and pre-processing data locally, each UE will upload its private/anonymized data to a central server, and then the server will use this aggregated data to complete the learning task. \item \textbf{Level 1: sharing model}.
+Different from uploading data directly, each UE can train a local ML model using its own data and {share} the trained model with the server.
 Then the server will aggregate the collected model and re-transmit the global model to UEs for the next round of learning. \item \textbf{Level 2: sharing knowledge}.
 Different from sharing ML models, the extracted knowledge from training local data, such as the relationship between different attributes, is further shared. \item \textbf{Level 3: sharing result}.
-The task training is completely processed locally, and each UE only share ML results/outputs to the central server. \end{itemize} The detailed framework of the four-level distributed ML is illustrated in Fig~\ref{fig:DML}.
+The task training is completely processed locally, and each UE only shares ML results/outputs to the central server. \end{itemize} The detailed framework of the four-level distributed ML is illustrated in Fig.~\ref{fig:DML}, which is composed of a local and global plane.
+In the local plane, different information, i.e., data or models, are processed and generated in local devices, and then transmitted to a centralized server for aggregation.
+Four levels of the proposed distributed learning framework are described in detail, i.e., sharing data, sharing models, sharing knowledge, and sharing results, which are exemplified by representative ML techniques.